bugron/FCCUserEditor/README.md

 This project has been written as an introduction to Node.js, MongoDB and Express based apps.

+**IMPORTANT!**: Use this tool ONLY to create new users and edit them because currently it removes all solutions and your user's progress will be lost!

 *Based on Christopher Buecheler's [sample project](https://github.com/cwbuecheler/node-tutorial-for-frontend-devs).
-Also here I've used code portions from FreeCodeCamp's [COM100]() challenge editor.
+Also here I've used code portions from FreeCodeCamp's [COM1000](https://github.com/FreeCodeCamp/COM1000) challenge editor.
 And Contributing guidelines are from [FreeCodeCamp](https://github.com/FreeCodeCamp/FreeCodeCamp).*

 ### Table of contents
 1. [About the project](#user-content-about-the-project)